prekshabhalani/graph-path-finder/README.md

 Comprehensive error handling is implemented throughout the application:

-- Input validation using class-validator
+- ✅ Input validation using class-validator
-- Specific error types for different failure scenarios
+- ✅ Specific error types for different failure scenarios
-- Detailed error messages for debugging
+- ✅ Detailed error messages for debugging
-- Proper HTTP status codes for API responses
+- ✅ Proper HTTP status codes for API responses
+- ✅ API documentation and examples

 ## Future Improvements

 With more time, I would add:

-1.
+1. ❌ Rate limiting and authentication
-2. More sophisticated caching with Redis
+2. ❌ More sophisticated caching with Redis
-3. Performance benchmarks for large graph
+3. ❌ Performance benchmarks for large graph